CoRe-GS: Coarse-to-Refined Gaussian Splatting with Semantic Object Focus: EVALUATION

-To evaluate the runtime, we measure the overall training time of our approach (\approach), and the compared baseline (\ac{gg} with ``convex hull'' removal, and direct removal), including time for semantic object extraction.
-As shown in Table \ref{tab:plain_NeRDS360} our overall runtime is 460 seconds, while \ac{gg}, requires 2050 seconds in total.
-Adding segmentation to the \ac{gs} rasterization process can enhance quality, but also increases the training time.
-Our approach only requires a segmentation and a ready-to-explore scene (3k), and we achieve a maximum training time of around 460 seconds in average, where around 120 seconds can be attributed to the initialization training and around 4 seconds to the \ac{poi} extraction.
-This shows that our approach reduced the training load enormously.
+To evaluate the runtime, we measure the total training time of all approaches.
+As shown in Fig. \ref{fig:metrics} for NeRDS 360 our overall runtime is $\sim$114 seconds, while \ac{gg}, requires $\sim1802$ seconds in total and GAGA $\sim2416$ seconds.
+Adding segmentation to the \ac{gs} rasterization process can enhance quality, while increasing training time.
+Our approach only requires a segmentation-ready scene where around $\sim50$ seconds are attributed to the initial scene creation with segmentation labels and the remaining $\sim60$ seconds for the refinement and around 4 seconds to the \ac{poi} extraction.
+Since SGAD and \ac{gg} showed a lower runtime and higher success rate, we compared them on the SCRREAM scenes, and Train and Truck scene respectively.